tosdr/tosback-versions/Houseparty/Terms of Service.md

 > We believe in respecting social norms.
 If one of your friends’ friends is about to join your Houseparty chat, you’ll receive a notice that they are joining.
 If you don’t want friends of friends joining your party, you can “lock” the conversation.
 Anyone in the room can unlock the group session to allow more people to join, just like at a real house party.
 You can learn more about this in our Party Guidelines in the app.
 You can also choose “Private Mode” to have your rooms always locked by default.

 **You can control certain notifications about being online.** If you don’t want your friends to know that you’ve launched the app, then you can “Sneak into the House.”
 This is a one-time selection.
 You can also select online notification preferences for yourself and friends in your notification settings.
 When you launch the app, you’re starting a party and others may be able to immediately join you unless you “lock” the room.

+**You can control your integrations with third party services and platforms.** If you link your Houseparty account to one of our social media/gaming partners like Facebook or Epic Games or through one of our integration features, you can un-link your accounts at any time in your Houseparty account settings.
+You may also be able to un-link your account through the settings made available to you by our partners on their platform, service, or app.
+Un-linking your accounts will not affect any information that we have already shared, but will stop future sharing with that partner.

 **You can control cookies and tracking tools.** Your browser may give you the ability to control cookies or other tracking tools.
 How you do so depends on the type of tool.
 Certain browsers can be set to reject browser cookies.
 To control flash cookies, which we may use on certain websites from time to time, you can go [here](https://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager04.html).
 Why?
 Because flash cookies cannot be controlled through your browser settings.